deepakcm34/Kubeadm-aws/README.md

 regarding the  API server, controller manager, we have to create the yaml configuration file and add the --cloud-provider=aws option to use while running the kubeadm command (kubeadm_config.yaml) from the master.

-Please run the kubeadm init from the master with configuration file : “sudo kubeadm init --config kubeadm_config.yaml” (The yaml file present under yamls/kubeadm-init)
+Please run the kubeadm init from the master with configuration file : “sudo kubeadm init --config kubeadm_config.yaml” (The yaml file present under yamls/kubeadm-init, please replace "privatehostnameofyourmasterinstance" with your master private DNS name in kubeadm_config.yaml)

 Once the initialization completed, you will get the join URL with the apiendpoint, token,  caCertHashes to add the worker nodes to the cluster